ethereum/go-ethereum/docs/fundamentals/security.md

 - Increase the risk of not keeping up with chain progression, due to resource starvation (IO or CPU),
 - Increase the risk of attempts to steal funds via spurious signing-requests (depending on what namespaces are exposed).

-We do not recommend exposing API endpoints publically, and any user who wishes to do so should carefully consider setting up
+We do not recommend exposing API endpoints publicly, and any user who wishes to do so should carefully consider setting up
 proxies, WAFs, application level filtering, rate limiting, logging, tls terminator and monitoring to improve resilience.